waterlink/openproject-docker/README.md

 Please keep in mind, that we do **not** recommend to use the produced Docker image in production.
 Why?
-Because the docker team says that docker ["should not be used in production"](https://www.docker.io/learn_more/), your data is not persisted (we'll talk about that later), there are no backups, nor monitoring etc.
+Because the docker team says that docker ["should not be used in production"](https://www.docker.io/learn_more/), your data is not persisted (we'll talk about that later), there are no backups, no monitoring etc.

 However, we strive to make our docker image secure and stable, so that we/you can use it in production in the future.